Your company, part of the sanctuary.

 Corporate partnerships

 Each year your company receives a verified impact report: trees planted, nests installed, species monitored, community engaged.
-The numbers feed your sustainability statement.
-The partnership operates in the tropical dry forest of Bolívar — one of Colombia's most threatened ecosystems, with under 5% of its original cover — where money goes further than in passing-visibility urban projects.
+The numbers go into your sustainability report.
+The alliance operates in the tropical dry forest of Bolívar — one of Colombia's most threatened ecosystems, with less than 5% of its original cover — where money goes much further than in urban visibility projects with short shelf lives.

-A typical corporate partnership with Loros runs one year, operates against a concrete goal (X trees, X nests, X workdays), and executes on a weekly cadence.
-You receive a quarterly progress report and an auditable annual report.
+A typical corporate alliance with Loros runs for one year, works toward a concrete goal (X trees, X nests, X sessions), and follows a weekly calendar.
+You receive a quarterly progress report and an annual auditable report.

 We currently work with companies in tourism, energy, hospitality, and professional services.
-The agreement structure adapts — but outcomes are measurable, not narrative.
+The structure of the agreement adapts — but the results are measurable, not narrative.

-Website — logo and partnership description in the institutional footer + dedicated page telling the editorial story of the partnership.
+Website — logo and partnership description in the institutional footer + a dedicated page with the editorial story of the partnership.

-On-site signage — branded plaque on the sponsored asset (aviary, sector, nest).
+On-site signage — a plaque with your brand on the sponsored asset (aviary, sector, nest).

-Social media — at least 4 editorial posts per year reporting partnership progress, with your brand as the impact protagonist.
+Social media — at least 4 editorial posts per year covering partnership milestones, with your brand as the face of the impact.

-Physical presence — invitation to sanctuary events, team workdays, on-site photo sessions.
+Physical presence — invitation to sanctuary events, sessions with your team, on-site photo shoots.

-Each company arrives with a different goal — visibility, ESG, content, community impact, team activation.
+Every company comes with a different goal — visibility, ESG, content, community impact, team activation.
 We design the partnership around that, not the other way around.
 Better to start with a short conversation.

 Corporate FAQs